Enough is as good as feast.

-The second part focusses nearly solely on Frank Vanderwal, the scientist at NSF.
+The second part focuses nearly solely on Frank Vanderwal, the scientist at NSF.
 His story is for the most part interesting too, and through it Robinson manages to insert his love for climbing and the outdoors.
-As he has said elsewhere too: we should strive for “the paleolithic pleasures, plus modern dental care”.
-(See that talk I linked, among others.)
+As he has said elsewhere: we should strive for “the paleolithic pleasures, plus modern dental care”.
 It becomes clear that Green Earth is about the things Robinson loves: science, climbing, family.

-Still, it is exciting for the most part, and has beautiful, lyrical passages.
+Still, part 2 is exciting for the most part, and has beautiful, lyrical passages.
 Robinson is a nature writer too.

 Frank and the heron stood attentively, listening to unseen smaller birds whose wild twittering now filled the air.
 The heron’s head cocked to one side.
 For a time everything was still as bronze.

 Fifty Degrees Below is a love song to the human body as well.
 It made me rethink things.

 Eleven million bits of data per second were taken in at the sensory endings of the nervous system, he read.
 In each second all these incoming data were scanned, categorized, judged for danger, prioritized, and reacted to, all continuously, second after second; and at the same time his unconscious brain did all that, in his conscious mentation he could be singing with the birds, or focusing on a throw, or thinking about what it meant to be under surveillance.
 Parallel processing in the parcellated mind, at speeds ranging from nearly instantaneous to months and years, if not decades.

 As all great authors, Robinson manages to make us look at the world with new eyes.
 He doesn’t even need metaphors for this, he just describes things as they are.
 Take flying.